 So I have given you a lot to think about if you too paint in several mediums.
 I feel passionate about both.
 When I see a beautifully done watercolor in a museum or gallery, I can’t wait to go back to my studio and pick up the brush and paint.
 The same holds true for oils.
 Oils have a richness and vibrancy that make you sit in front of an easel forever.

 My love for both mediums can be a juggling job too.
 It would be great to take both on trips and sometimes I have, but to give your full attention to an area in one medium is best, as this allows you to do larger studio pieces for galleries later.
 My watercolors have become oil paintings and the reverse has been done too with oils.

-Do you have a preference?
+Do you have a preference of watercolor or oil?
 Tell us about it in the comments section below.

 About the author: Cindy Baron is nationally known in both watercolors and oils, painting the grand landscapes of the west and coastal shorelines.
 Born and raised in Indiana, she has had the experience of living all over the country and now resides in Rhode Island, where she is a full-time artist and instructor.

 Like this?
 Click here to subscribe to PleinAir Today,

 I read Cindy Baron’s article with interest, because I am taking eight artists to Oregon in September, and have decided watercolors will do the job very well!
 Thanks for the beautiful images and examples of both media.
 I also have had good luck with acrylics, until my easel began to sink in the sand one morning on the coast.
 Fond memories!